Pacific American School

 Pacific American School (PAS; Chinese: 亞太美國學校; pinyin: Yǎtài Měiguó Xuéxiào) is a private international school with an American-based curriculum located in Zhubei, Hsinchu County, Taiwan.
 It was founded in 2007 and is accredited by the Western Association of Schools and Colleges (WASC).
 The school offers instruction in English for students from grades 1 to 12.

 Most graduates of PAS go on to attend colleges and universities in the United States, although some choose to attend schools in other countries.
 In accordance with Taiwanese regulations governing foreign schools, students are required to hold foreign passports to be eligible for enrollment.

 Campus

 PAS has a three-story campus in Zhubei with a wireless network covering academic and administrative areas.
 Indoor facilities include three science laboratories, a computer lab, library, dance studio, auditorium, two art rooms, a music room, a clinic, cafeteria, and classrooms.

 The school also provides dormitory accommodations for students who wish to board during the academic year.

 Student life

 College admissions

 PAS graduates pursue higher education primarily in the United States and other countries.
 Graduates have been accepted to a range of institutions including U.S. universities, as well as schools in Canada, the United Kingdom, and Asia.

 Student body

 PAS serves a diverse international student population.
 Instruction is conducted in English, and students represent a wide range of nationalities and cultural backgrounds.
 The school emphasizes global citizenship, character development, and community engagement through academic and extracurricular programs.
+Additionally, the administration of Pacific American School prohibits its students from dyeing their hair unnatural colors.
+However, many students still dye their hair unnatural colors.
+The administration of Pacific American School prohibits its students from speaking Chinese.
+However, many students still speak Chinese to increase communication efficiency.
+The administration of Pacific American School prohibits its students from crossing the gate without card.
+However, many students still continue to cross over the gate without a card.